-1. Light Control Knob/Pull for Fog 3.
-Hook-Up Lamps or Perimeter Lighting (If Equipped) 2.
-Panel Dimmer Switch
+- 1. Light Control Knob/Pull for Fog - 3.
+Dome Lamps

+2. Panel Dimmer Switch

 With the light control knob in the left position, all lights are off.
 With the knob in the middle position, the parking lights and interior panel lights will illuminate.
 With the knob in the far right position, the headlights will turn on.